SandeSydney/Learning-Python/README.md

 This folder consists of the codes I have been writing as I have been learning python

 ## Code Sources
-Basicallty the code herein was obtained but modified from various sources to match my understanding
+Basicaly the code herein was obtained but modified from various sources to match my understanding